-We knew our large rock fireplace was more than capable of holding the weight of a heavy wood mantel.
-The large cedar beam came from a tree that we cut down off of our land along with the other cedar accents that we have in our home.
-Here are a few tips to help you install a heavy wood mantel:
+This beautiful heavy wood mantel was already on our large fireplace when we moved in.
+The cedar tree was cut down off of this property along with the other cedar accents that we have cut down to use in our home.
+Here are a few tips to help you install a heavy wood mantel.

 - Use lag bolts in conjunction with lag shields that are at least 2″ long

 - Add more support by increasing the amount of lag bolts.
 A good rule of thumb is one bolt every 10 inches.

 - Buy the proper tools.
 You will need a drill, masonry bit, lag bolts and wood glue.

 - Add support by drilling holes for lag shields, then install lag bolts into the brick

 - Measure carefully and drill corresponding holes for the wood mantel

 - Push the wooden mantel carefully into place using wood glue for extra support

 - Caulk the seam and allow time to dry before using

 One of my favorite places in our home to decorate is the mantel.
 Every season and holiday I love to add something that fits for that time of year.
 But lately I have not been liking the way the mantle has looked.
 It needed a large focal point with the tall living room with the rock chimney all the way to the ceiling .
 I went upstairs to my storage area to see if there were any large pictures that could be used for the centerpiece.
 Shopping my home first is something I always do before going out to buy something new.